Complete mop system with wringer basket and soap dispenser. Mop includes three microfiber heads that are machine

 Below, you'll find a quick outline of what to consider when selecting a mop to add to your army of cleaning tools, and some tips on how to use it properly and maintain it as the years go by.

-We also consulted Allen, a past president of the Healthy House Institute, to form this guide to selecting the best mop for your needs.
+We also consulted our cleaning experts to form this guide to selecting the best mop for your needs.
 If you’re ready to buy, have a look at our top five recommendations above.

 Mops are relatively simple cleaning tools, but there are some elements you should pay attention to when selecting one for your cleanup needs.

 Mop handles can be made of wood or plastic.
 Wood is more durable, but it can potentially splinter or break if mishandled, and it's heavier than plastic.
 Plastic is much more lightweight, and most plastic mop handles are ergonomically constructed, often with padded grips, for comfort.

-To mop effectively, you need to be able to move the cleaning tool rigorously back and forth across a surface.
+To mop effectively, you need to be able to move the cleaning tool vigorously back and forth across a surface.
 Scrubbing off stubborn dirt can take a lot of effort, so a mop should be easy to maneuver.

 Cloth string mops are the heaviest of the bunch and take quite a bit of strength to handle.

-Sponge and microfibre mops with plastic components are much easier to move around.
+Sponge and microfiber mops with plastic components are much easier to move around.
 Their lighter weight makes it easier to clean with them for extended periods of time and suitable for all types of homeowners.

 Not all mops can be used forever.
 Some cloth string types cannot be washed; instead, they must be replaced over time.